tkhq/swift-sdk/docs/email-auth.md

 # Email Authentication

 This guide provides a walkthrough for implementing email authentication in a Swift application using the [TurnkeyClient](../Sources/TurnkeySDK/TurnkeyClient.generated.swift).
-This process involves generating key pairs, handling encrypted bundles, and verifying user identity.
+This process involves handling encrypted bundles and verifying user identity.

 For a more detailed explanation of the email authentication process, please refer to the [Turnkey API documentation](https://docs.turnkey.com/features/email-auth).